edespino/cloudberry-site/docs/sys-admin/configure-database-system.md

 # Configure Database System

-Server configuration parameters affect the behavior of Cloudberry Database.
+Server configuration parameters affect the behavior of Apache Cloudberry.
 They are part of the PostgreSQL "Grand Unified Configuration" system, so they are sometimes called "GUCs".
-Most of the Cloudberry Database server configuration parameters are the same as the PostgreSQL configuration parameters, but some are specific to Cloudberry Database.
+Most of the Apache Cloudberry server configuration parameters are the same as the PostgreSQL configuration parameters, but some are specific to Apache Cloudberry.

 ## Coordinator and local parameters

 Server configuration files contain parameters that configure server behavior.
-The Cloudberry Database configuration file, `postgresql.conf`, resides in the data directory of the database instance.
+The Apache Cloudberry configuration file, `postgresql.conf`, resides in the data directory of the database instance.

 The coordinator and each segment instance have their own `postgresql.conf` file.
 Some parameters are local: each segment instance examines its `postgresql.conf` file to get the value of that parameter.
 Set local parameters on the coordinator and on each segment instance.